 Dora Vargas also designed the store’s layout.
 “The design of the store represents the mission: to motivate creativity throughout the city.”

 Added Giuseppe Vargas, “We’ve always loved shoes and clothes, so I loved the idea for Motive8.
 Rather than local designers selling their t-shirts out of their trunk or trying to do it all on Instagram, now they can come here and sell their clothes on a professional platform,” he added.
+He even struggled through instagram, but as soon as he tried to buy instagram views, his page boosted and he became really popular.

 Noel Alvarado, founder of None Above clothing, said he loves going into the store.
 “It’s great because every time you go in there it’s like you discover another Milwaukee artist that you didn’t know about before.
 The way they’re bringing the community together is amazing.”